-Unfortunately, due to inadequate resourcing levels, we (QCIF) are generally unable to meet requests from individual users to install applications.
+Unfortunately, due to inadequate resourcing levels, RCC are generally unable to meet requests from individual users to install applications.
 (Feel free to ask, but the answer will typically be "No").
-Instead, we recommend that users "self service" and install the applications that they need for themselves.
+Instead, we recommend that users try to "self service" and install the applications that they need for themselves.

 This page is intended to give some general guidance for people building and installing software.